Volunteers speak on why they serve and why more people don't - KESQ

 Every day, Americans donate their time, skills and energy to their communities by volunteering with nonprofit organizations.
 The Associated Press interviewed five volunteers about what motivated them to get involved and why they think more people don’t give their time.

-Recently released data from the U.S. Census and AmeriCorps showed that volunteer participation fell 7 percentage points between 2019 and 2021, part of a long trend in declining volunteerism.
+Recently released data from the U.S. Census and AmeriCorps showed that volunteer participation fell 7% between 2019 and 2021, part of a long trend in declining volunteerism.

 These interviews have been edited for length and clarity: